mbruzek/ansible-reboot-wait/README.md

 # Ansible reboot and wait for boot

-This is the smallest Ansible project with two tasks one to reboot systems, and the wait for systems to boot.
+This is a small Ansible project with two tasks one to reboot systems, and wait for systems to boot.

 I had significant trouble getting the task to wait for boot to complete without error.
 I created this repository as the smallest example of my issue and took